besoeasy/telearia/README.md

   ghcr.io/besoeasy/telearia:main
 ```

-If you want only authorized Telegram accounts to have access to content, replace `WHITELISTUSER` with your actual token:
+If you want only authorized Telegram accounts to have access to content, replace `WHITELISTUSER` with your actual uuserId(s):
 ```bash
   # Single user is like 12345, and multiple users must use the separator character: ,
   -e WHITE_LIST_USER=123456,654321